artem-oppermann/Deep-Autoencoders-For-Collaborative-Filtering/README.md

 - Download the ml-1m.zip dataset from  https://grouplens.org/datasets/movielens/.
 - Devide the ```ratings.dat``` file from ml-1m.zip into training and testing datasets ```train.dat``` and ```test.dat```.
 Save them under ROOT_DIR/ml-1m/..
-- Make TF_Record files out of the both train.dat and test.dat files with:
+- Use shell to make TF_Record files out of the both train.dat and test.dat files with:

         python tf_record_writer.py ROOT_DIR OUTPUT_DIR_TRAIN OUTPUT_DIR_TEST

 - Use ```tf_record_writer.py``` to transform the ```train.dat``` and ```test.dat``` files to TF_Records files (Change the OUTPUT_DIR_TRAIN, OUTPUT_DIR_TEST in ```tf_record_writer.py``` which are the output directories for the TF_Records files).